Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Introduction

-In our study, we investigate the application of this method to the classification of samples into the following three coupling classes\footnote{These are the interactions familiar to us in the SM.
-The proposed method can be generalized to include other interactions, such as other linear combinations of $\sim W'_\mu\overline{\psi}\gamma^{\mu}(a + b \gamma_5)\psi$.
-The discriminating power, of course, will depend upon how close the different coupling classes are. }: \begin{itemize} \item \textit{Vector/Axial} (VA): This class corresponds to a $W'$ with vector-like (V) fermionic couplings, $\sim W'_\mu\overline{\psi}\gamma^{\mu}\psi$, or axial-vector-like (A) fermionic couplings, $\sim W'_\mu\overline{\psi}\gamma^{\mu}\gamma_5\psi$. \item \textit{Chiral} (CH): This class corresponds to a $W'$ with left-handed (LH) fermionic couplings, $\sim W'_\mu\overline{\psi}\gamma^{\mu}(1-\gamma_5)\psi$, or right-handed (RH) fermionic couplings, $\sim W'_\mu\overline{\psi}\gamma^{\mu}(1+\gamma_5)\psi$. \item \textit{Scalar} (SC): This class corresponds to an $H$ with Yukawa-like fermionic couplings, $\sim H\overline{\psi}\psi$. \end{itemize} For a $pp$ collider, we will show that for signal alone the $p_T$ and $\eta$ variables of the lepton cannot distinguish between the V and A hypotheses or between the LH and RH hypotheses.
+These methods have already been proposed and used in Ref.~\cite{Khosa:2019kxd}\footnote{We note that there are several other studies that also use ensembles of events and/or multi-dimensional histograms to perform machine learning.
+See Refs.~\cite{Lai:2018ixk,Du:2019civ,Mullin:2019mmh,Flesher:2020kuy,Lazzarin:2020uvv,Lai:2020byl}.} to distinguish the mono-jet and di-jet signatures of weakly interacting massive particles (WIMPs) from those of the SM and other dark matter models.
+In our study, we investigate the application of these methods to the classification of samples into the following three coupling classes\footnote{These are the interactions familiar to us in the SM.
+The proposed method can be generalized to include other interactions, such as other linear combinations of $\sim W'_\mu\overline{\psi}\gamma^{\mu}(a + b \gamma_5)\chi$.
+The discriminating power, of course, will depend upon how close the different coupling classes are. }: \begin{itemize} \item \textit{Vector/Axial} (VA): This class corresponds to a $W'$ with vector-like (V) fermionic couplings, $W'_\mu\overline{\psi}\gamma^{\mu}\chi$, or axial-vector-like (A) fermionic couplings, $W'_\mu\overline{\psi}\gamma^{\mu}\gamma_5\chi$. \item \textit{Chiral} (CH): This class corresponds to a $W'$ with left-handed (LH) fermionic couplings, $ W'_\mu\overline{\psi}\gamma^{\mu}(1-\gamma_5)\chi$, or right-handed (RH) fermionic couplings, $ W'_\mu\overline{\psi}\gamma^{\mu}(1+\gamma_5)\chi$. \item \textit{Scalar} (SC): This class corresponds to an $H^\pm$ with Yukawa fermionic couplings, $ H\overline{\psi}\chi$ and $H\overline{\psi}\gamma_5\chi$. \end{itemize} For a $pp$ collider, we will show that for signal alone the $p_T$ and $\eta$ variables of the lepton cannot distinguish between the V and A hypotheses or between the LH and RH hypotheses.
 Interference between a $W'$ and the SM $W$ background could in principle break this degeneracy, yet such effects are found to be negligible for the TeV-mass bosons considered in this study.
 Thus, under our approximations the VA, CH and SC hypotheses comprise three distinct signals.

+We prepare the samples assuming $14$-TeV $pp$ collisions, which is the expected COM energy of HL-LHC.
+Going beyond the signal-only hypothesis testing of Ref.~\cite{Khosa:2019kxd}, we will also include the SM background from the $W$ boson.
+We will investigate scenarios of different $S/B$ ratios, assuming the HL-LHC integrated luminosity of $\mathcal{L}=3\ \text{ab}^{-1}$.